Frank12B/pipCom/README.md

 Generally it has the follwing structure:

-com.Server:
+* com.Server:
-	Server.class: Processes reuests on Port 13000 (change it in the code).
+	* Server class: Processes reuests on Port 13000 (change it in the code).
-	CommandReceiver: Handles incomming commands, sends them to the solar inverter and sends the response back to the client 		(Commander).
+	* CommandReceiver class: Handles incomming commands, sends them to the solar inverter and sends the response back to the client 		  (Commander).

-com.client:
+* com.client:
-	Commander: Client that sends requests to the Server consisting of PIP commands.
+	* Commander class: Client that sends requests to the Server consisting of PIP commands.

-information:
+* information:
-	Contains some classes that parse the server response and make further processing of the data more easy.
+	* Contains some classes that parse the server response and make further processing of the data more easy.

 ### Some examples to get started: